BCAPteen: Investigating the arts, nature, culture, and community through photojournalism.

 After you complete the application, you will submit a work sample of two photos here by March 17.

 Who Should Apply?

-- Exploring 6 awesome cultural institutions in the heart of Brooklyn
+- Interest in exploring six awesome cultural institutions in the heart of Brooklyn

 Location: BCAP Cultural Campus

 BCAPteen's Home Base is BPL Central Library's Info Commons Learning Lab, with daily trips on the BCAP Campus: Brooklyn Museum, Brooklyn Botanic Garden, Prospect Park Zoo, Brooklyn Children's Museum, and Prospect Park Alliance.